 Federal regulations (CFR 668.22) indicate that students who receive federal financial aid may be required to repay federal financial aid funds if they drop, completely withdraw, are administratively withdrawn, or fail to earn a passing grade from all classes during any semester or fail to complete the enrollment period for which they were registered.

-If a student must drop a class at any point during a semester:
+If a student must drop a class or withdraw at any point during a semester:

-Students should consult with their Academic Advisor first.
-If both the student and advisor agree that it is in the student’s best interest to drop a class, an official Withdrawal Form (paper) must be completed.
-Students can withdraw from all but one class online, necessitating the paper form to withdraw from all classes.
+Students should consult with their Student Success Advisor first.
+If both the student and advisor agree that it is in the student’s best interest to drop a class, an official Withdrawal Form must be completed.
+While students can withdraw from classes online, an official Withdrawal Form must be completed in order to withdraw from all classes.
 Classes may be dropped any time prior to the census date (see the academic calendar for specific dates) for a full refund of tuition and fees.
-Financial aid will be adjusted to a student’s enrollment status as of census.
+Financial aid will be adjusted to a student’s enrollment status as of census day.

 Please Note: Some courses have their own census date and financial aid may be adjusted for these courses when a student fails to begin attendance or cannot progress to the next course based on performance in a prerequisite course.